moggieuk/Happy-Hare/README.md

 ```

 > [!WARNING]
-> ERCF v1.1 users: the original encoder can be problematic.
-A new backward compatible alternative is available in the ERCF v2.0 project and is strongly recommended.
-If you insist on fighting with the original encoder be sure to read my [notes on Encoder problems](/doc/ercf_encoder_v11.md) - the better the encoder the better this software will work with ERCF design.
+> TCRT 5000 encoders can be problematic.
+A new backward compatible alternative "Binky" is available is strongly recommended (standard in ERCFv2).
+If you insist on fighting with the original encoder be sure to read my [notes on Encoder problems](/doc/ercf_encoder_v11.md) - the better the encoder the better this software will work for MMU's with encoders.
+> Hall effect toolhead sensors can be problematic in a heated chamber because their characteristics change with temperature.
+Microswitch versions are preferred.

 <br>